 What Symptoms Can These Contaminants Cause?

-Indoor air pollutants can aggravate allergies and make respiratory conditions like asthma worse.
-Airborne contaminants can cause nausea, headaches, lethargy, sinus conditions, itchy eyes and throat, skin rashes, flaky skin, coughing, sneezing and dizziness.
+Indoor air pollutants can aggravate allergies and also make respiratory conditions like asthma worse.
+Airborne contaminants can cause nausea, headaches, lethargy, sinus conditions, itchy eyes and throat, skin rashes, flaky skin, coughing, sneezing and also dizziness.
 The symptoms usually clear up outdoors and are not linked to a medical condition.
 Those who live in environments where there is heavy indoor air pollution tend to get sick more often than those who don’t.

 What Are the Adverse Effects of High Indoor Humidity?